Creating a Custom Toolbar

 - Similarly, you can dock or undock existing toolbars to customize their locations as you wish at any time.

 - Continue adding toolbar buttons to your new toolbar as desired.

-- The default name of the new toolbar will be the name of the first tool placed.
-To rename the toolbar, select the Toolbar panel of the Toolbar Customization dialog.
+- To rename the toolbar, select the Toolbar panel of the Toolbar Customization dialog.

 - Select the toolbar from the list and then click once on the name to rename the toolbar.

-- In X5 and Prior programs your custom toolbar will now display any time you are in a view of the type that you selected in step 2.
+In X5 and older programs, your custom toolbar will now display any time you are in a view of the type that you selected in step 2.